dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

   is core support only and doesn't include any language specific logic.
 - **VisualStudioInteractiveSetup**: this deploys the Roslyn (i.e. C# and VB) specific parts of the interactive window.
-If you're working on the interactive experience, this the project you want to use as your startup project.
+If you're working on the interactive experience, this is the project you want to use as your startup project.

 The experimental instance used by Roslyn is an entirely separate instance of